microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identityuserflow.md

 Namespace: microsoft.graph

-User Flows enable you to define predefined, configurable policies for sign in, sign up, combined sign up and sign in, password reset and profile update.
+User Flows enable you to define predefined, configurable policies for sign-in, sign-up, combined sign-up and sign-in, password reset, and profile update.
 This is a base class that other user flows inherit from.

 ## Properties